 - We need to increase our monthly sales by 10 percent.

 See?
-These SMART goals are clearer and more defined.
+These SMART goals are more precise and more defined.

 Just by reading them, your team will already have a sense of direction as to where you want to go.
 At the same time, you are guided on what steps to take further.